Functional Diffusion Maps: Examples and simulation study

 Figure~\ref{fig:cauchy-embedding} shows the scatterplots of the multivariate and functional scores in the first two components for the Cauchy densities dataset.

-The DM scores exhibit a semi-circular shape, with the two function classes located in close proximity.
+Both Isomap and DM scores exhibit a semi-circular shape, with the two function classes located in close proximity.
 In contrast, the FDM scores exhibit a complete separation of function classes.
-Consequently, we can deduce that the multivariate DM may not be an appropriate method for analyzing non-equispaced functions, for which the functional version of DM provides an essential alternative.
+Consequently, we can deduce that the Isomap and multivariate DM may not be an appropriate method for analyzing non-equispaced functions, for which the functional version of DM provides an essential alternative.
 The main reason behind this discrepancy lies in the computation of distances.